What is napkin dermatitis?

 Napkin dermatitis follows damage to the normal skin barrier and is primarily a form of irritant contact dermatitis.

-- Urine and occlusion leads to overhydration and skin maceration.
+- Urine and occlusion lead to overhydration and skin maceration.

 - Faecal bile salts and enzymes break down stratum corneum lipids and proteins.

 - A mixture of urine and faeces creates ammonium hydroxide, raising pH.